 View OriginalReply0

-In plain terms, the consistency between words and actions has improved, which is actually a signal for the crypto world.
+In other words, an increase in consistency between words and actions is actually a positive for the crypto world?
+Can you just say it directly?

 View OriginalReply0